o19s/opensearch-search-quality-evaluation/prfaq.md

 ### What's the core purpose of the Search Evaluation Framework?

 It's designed to streamline and standardize how we evaluate search relevance within OpenSearch.
 This gives us a consistent, data-driven approach to measure and improve our search experience.
-Think of it as the tool that helps us answer "How good is our search?" with actual data.
+Think of it as the tool that helps us answer "How good is our search?" with actual data coming from User Behavior Insights (UBI).

 ### Who is the target user for this framework?